tidika/Automated-Stock-Market-Prediction-System/README.md

 ## 🧾 Prerequisites
 To use this project, you’ll need:

-- An AWS account with SageMaker permissions
+- An AWS account with the necessary permissions for the required AWS services (see 'Technology Used').

 - Python 3.6 or higher

-- Docker installed
+- Required Python libraries installed (see requirements.txt).

 - AWS CLI configured with proper credentials